Hejtmus/svelte-lightbox/src/routes/guide/lightbox-gallery/+page.md

 Type: `number`

+Bindable.
 Number which sets visibility of image with id equal to it.
 Also optional, this is used for programmatic selecting of visible image when Lightbox is opened.

 ### arrowsConfig

-Type: `GalleryArrowsConfig (object)`
+Type: `Partial<GalleryArrowsConfig> (object)`

 Allows customizing gallery arrows.
+Fields left out keep their default, so a single one can be overridden on its own.

 #### color